Scale ruler: Engineer's scale

 In the United States this scale is divided into decimalized fractions of an inch but has a cross-section like an equilateral triangle, which enables the scale to have six edges indexed for measurement.
 One edge is divided into tenths of an inch, and the subsequent ones are directly marked for twentieths, thirtieths, fortieths, fiftieths, and finally sixtieths of an inch.
 Referred to as 1:10, 1:20, 1:30,1:40, 1:50 or 1:60 scale.
 Typically in civil engineering applications, 1:10 (1″=10′) is used exclusively for detail drawings.
 1:20 and 1:40 scales are used for working plans.
 1:60 is normally used only to show large areas of a project.

-The engineer's scale came into existence when machining parts required a greater precision than the usual, binary fractionalization of the inch, as in the architect's scale, for houses and furniture.
-They were used, for example, in laying out printed circuit boards with the spacing of leads from integrated circuits as one-tenth of an inch.
+In 1918 French described the US engineer's scale using the term "civil engineers' scale", and it was said to be "used for plotting and map drawing, and the graphic solution of problems."